 Some were born on top of the mountain and they need not struggle much to reach the sun.
 Others were born into deeper vallies and it takes alot even to reach the level ground.
 Some people were born with silver spoons in their mouths while some of us were born with not even wooden spoons in our mouths .
 Nobody was born to be poor.
 However, not so many people born into absolute poverty are able to escape the poverty trap.
 We do not enjoy suffering but we were born into it and sometimes there is very little we can do about it.
 According to the Akans, "you may not like the taste in your mouth but that is where you always lick"

 "You cannot shave someone in his absence".
 If I do something wrong, please say it to my face and not when I'm gone.
 If I do something you do not like, please do not say it to my back.
 Do say it to my face so I can correct my mistakes.

 "You don't pick birds' nests on the way, when you are going to a city full of birds."
 Take it easy in what you are doing and don't rush.
 In other words, what you are looking for is coming to you so just take your time, relax and it will come to you.

 According to the Akans of Ghana, "two heads are better than one".
 What this means is that, working together as a group is far better than working alone.
-In other words, sharing problems and solving those problems with others is far better than keeping it to yourself and dying trying to solve a problem that is far bigger than you.
+In other words, sharing problems and solving those problems with others is far better than keeping it to yourself and dying in silence.